ssmythe/solitaire_chess_solver/README.md

-# kata_using_cucumber
+# Solitaire Chess Solver

-A template project for using Cucumber for katas
+A simple program to produce solutions to the Solitaire Chess board game.